 I thanked the young lady and we left.

 In that one sentence I learned a few things:

-- Telus does not seem to empower their sales people in the store to do much for their customers, other than make them feel nice, by smiling at them.
+- Telus does not seem to empower their sales people in the store to do much for their customers.
+Bricks and mortar stores are mostly useless.

 - Deals are out there, but not in the store.

 - The best deal can be had only if you thread to leave Telus.
 This I got from having to talk to Customer Retention, not the regular on-line sales people.
 Thus, she must threaten to leave Telus before my wife can get a good deal.

 My wife and I pieced together all the information needed to call Telus.
 We could then talk to their Customer Retention group, to get the best deal.
 My wife did most of the talking and managed to get a fantastic deal.
 She got her “credit” back and a $100 more on top of that.
 Off we went to the Telus Store to execute this “great deal”.